-The Adviser anticipates recommending to the Board that, under normal market circumstances, the Fund conduct repurchase offers of no more than 5% of the Fund's net assets generally quarterly beginning on or about March 31 ,2025 (or such earlier or later date as the Board may determine) and thereafter quarterly on or about each June 30, September 30, December 31, and March 31.
+The Adviser anticipates recommending to the Board that, under normal market circumstances, the Fund conduct repurchase offers of no more than 5% of the Fund's net assets generally quarterly on or about each June 30, September 30, December 31, and March 31.

 The Fund will make repurchase offers, if any, to all holders of Shares.
-A Shareholder who tenders some but not all of its Shares for repurchase will be required to maintain a minimum account balance of \$10,000 worth of Shares.
+A Shareholder who tenders some but not all of its Shares for repurchase will be required to maintain a minimum account balance of \$5,000 worth of Shares.
 Such minimum ownership requirement may be waived by the Board, in its sole discretion, subject to applicable federal securities laws.
-However, subject to the tender offer rules under the Exchange Act, if a Shareholder who owns fewer than 100 Shares tenders a portion of his or her Shares and the repurchase of that portion would cause the Shareholder's account balance to fall below the required minimum account balance of \$10,000 and cause Shareholder to hold less than 100 Shares, then the Fund reserves the right to repurchase all of such Shareholder's outstanding Shares.
+However, subject to the tender offer rules under the Exchange Act, if a Shareholder who owns fewer than 100 Shares tenders a portion of his or her Shares and the repurchase of that portion would cause the Shareholder's account balance to fall below the required minimum account balance of \$5,000 and cause the Shareholder to hold less than 100 Shares, then the Fund reserves the right to repurchase all of such Shareholder's outstanding Shares.

 A 2.00% early repurchase fee will be charged by the Fund with respect to any repurchase of Shares from a Shareholder at any time prior to the day immediately preceding the one-year anniversary of the Shareholder's purchase of the Shares.
 Shares tendered for repurchase will be treated as having been repurchased on a "first in-first out" basis.
-An early repurchase fee payable by a Shareholder may be waived by the Fund in circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner as will not discriminate unfairly against any Shareholder.
+An early repurchase fee payable by a Shareholder may be waived by the Fund in circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner that will not discriminate unfairly against any Shareholder.
 Such waiver will be applied uniformly to all Shareholders.
 In addition, Shares acquired through the Fund's DRIP are not subject to an early repurchase fee.